ABALearn/aba_asp/ecai2024/README.txt

 10_breastw.pp.csv.bk.aba

-The subfolder also includes the file 'ecai2024_config.pl' with the settings used to run the experiments reported in Table 1, and the Prolog goals to run the ASP-ABAlearn_B strategy on a given Learning Problem (files with extension '.bk.goal').
+The subfolder also includes the file 'ecai2024_config.pl' with the settings used to run the experiments, and the Prolog goals to run the ASP-ABAlearn_B strategy on a given Learning Problem (files with extension '.bk.goal').

-The ASP-ABAlearn_B specifications consists of the definition of a background knowledge (BK) with additional annotations to represent assumptions (assumption/1 predicate) and contraries (contrary/2 predicate).
+An ASP-ABAlearn_B specification consists of the definition of a background knowledge (BK) with additional annotations to represent assumptions (assumption/1 predicate) and contraries (contrary/2 predicate).
 Positive and negative examples are provided as arguments of the Prolog goals.

 Let us consider the Learning problem 'innocent' of Table 1.